freaney/CISC361-Project-5/README.md

 # Project 5
 By Connor Onweller and Sophia Freaney

-The main objective of this assignment is to design and implement a user-level thread library. library supports thread creation, thread scheduling, thread synchornization, and inter-thread communication functions.
+The main objective of this assignment is to design and implement a user-level thread library.
+Library supports thread creation, thread scheduling, thread synchronization, and inter-thread communication functions.

 ## Usage
 Compile and run with: